sofiamurga/Qiime2_AmpliconAnalysis/docs/16S/talk.md

 Phylogenetic trees are built from *multiple sequence alignments* and sequences are arranged by *sequence similarity* (branch length).

+Let's make one!

+---

+## Statistical tests for alpha diversity

+Alpha diversity will provide a single value for each sample.

+It can be treated as any other sample measurement and is suitable for classic univariate tests (t-test, Mann-Whitney U test).

 ---

 ## Principal Coordinate Analysis